 The Rocky Mountain Reaper follows a familiar formula with its 24-inch wheels and a high-shock suspension configuration.
 Travel numbers register 120mm upfront and 130mm at the rear, accounting for the possibility of younger riders casing a few features.

 Kids generally position more to the middle of the bike, instead of riding with their weight on that front fork, which is another reason that Rocky Mountain opted to make their Reaper with more travel at the back.

 Where the Reaper delivers a great deal of value, is its futureproofing.
 This frame can be converted to run 26-inch wheels, which means that a pre-teen rider could easily ride their Reaper through the sophomore years.

 With Shimano hydraulic brakes and 180mm rotors front and rear, there is a surplus of stopping power too, keeping things safe for those particularly daring junior riders.

 Norco has built a reputation for its North Shore-inspired bikes.
 That is what you would expect from a bike company with its roots in British Columbia.

 With the Fluid FS 1 24, it takes everything you’d experience on something like a Norco Optic, and scales it down.
 Built for riders between the ages of 9-12 and under 90lb of weight, this Fluid FS 1 24 is the equivalent of a junior freeride bike.

 The aluminum frame has a 120mm Fox Performance FLOAT rear shock and upfront there is a Manitou J-Unit Expert 145mm air fork.
-Suspension travel is more than adequate for any terrain or features, that a 12-year old rider will attempt.
+Suspension travel is more than adequate for any terrain or features that most 12-year old riders would attempt.